GF2++

 It is a different matter for a bit-span, which isn't usually zero-aligned with the real underlying array of unsigned words, w[0], w[1], ...
 The various bit-store functions still expect that store.words() returns three even though the span may touch bits in four underlying words!

-For a bit-span, the return value for store.word(i) will often be synthesised from two contiguous "real" words w[j] and w[j+1] for some j. store.word[i] will use some high-order bits from w[j] and low-order bits from w[j+1] as shown in the following example:
+For a bit-span, the return value for store.word(i) will often be synthesised from two contiguous "real" words w[j] and w[j+1] for some j. store.word[i] will use some high-order bits from w[j] and low-order bits from w[j+1].

 A bit-span with 20 elements, where the `X` is always zero

-The BitSpan class behaves as if bits from the real underlying store were copied and shuffled down so that element zero is bit 0 of word 0 in the bit-span.
+The BitSpan class must always behave as if bits from the real underlying store were copied and shuffled down so that element zero is bit 0 of word 0 in the bit-span.
 However, it never actually copies anything; instead, it synthesises "words" as needed.

 The same principle applies to the store.set_word(i, value) method.
-The implementation of set_word for bit vectors and bit sets is trivial, with the one caveat that we have to be careful not to inadvertently touch any unoccupied bits in the final underlying word, or at least be sure to leave them as zeros.
+The implementation of set_word for bit-vectors and bit-arrays is trivial, with the one caveat that we have to be careful not to inadvertently touch any unoccupied bits in the final underlying word, or at least be sure to leave them as zeros.

 In the case of a bit-span, calls to set_word(i, value) will generally copy low-order bits from value into the high-order bits of some real underlying word w[j] and copy the rest of the high-order bits from value into the low-order bits of w[j+1].
 The other bits in w[j] and w[j+1] will not be touched.